malklera/sliner/README.md

 This is a copy of [liner](https://github.com/peterh/liner)

-I want something even simpler than that, but I do not want it to be a fork, so I copy it.
+~~I want something even simpler than that, but I do not want it to be a fork, so I copy it.~~

+Change my mind, too clompex, I just want a pre-filled input prompt that works on Linux.

 Liner is a command line editor with history.
 It was inspired by linenoise;
 everything Unix-like is a VT100 (or is trying very hard to be).
 If your